U.S. Marine Corps Film Fund

 The University of South Carolina Libraries Moving Image Research Collections (MIRC) is partnering with Quantico’s Marine Corps University to house, digitize and share the United States Marine Corps films worldwide.
 The ultimate goal is to build a website that would allow Marines, their families, veterans, military buffs, filmmakers, researchers, historians and students access to the films online — anywhere, anytime, free of charge.

-To accomplish these objectives, MIRC needs to raise $2 million — and we need your help.
+To accomplish these objectives, MIRC needs to raise $2 million.

 The U.S. Marine Corps Film Repository contains 10,000 previously unreleased films documenting the actions of the Marines around the world throughout the 20th century.
-The extensive collection of 16mm and 35mm films includes footage of World War II, the Korean and Vietnam Wars, and peacetime training, testing and public relations activities.
+The extensive collection of 16mm and 35mm films includes footage of World War II, the Korean War, the Vietnam War, and peacetime training, testing and public relations activities.

 All images courtesy of the USMC History Division film archive, Quantico, Va.